 It’s no wonder nicotine, estrogen, testosterone and some pain medications are administered in forms of patches, gels and creams to be applied to the skin!
 So what does this mean to us, the average consumer?

 Well, that’s a good question.
 We must acknowledge that not all chemicals have adverse health effects, in fact many are harmless.
-But not all of them are, and researching every single "unpronounceable ingredient" is extremely time consuming.
+But do you have the patience and energy to research every single ingredient in all of your body care products?

-For example, Parabens which are in most conventional deodorants as a preservative are known endocrine disruptors (mess with the regulation of hormones in your body) .
+Parabens are known endocrine disruptors (mess with the regulation of hormones in your body), and are included in most conventional deodorants and antiperspirants as a preservative .
+Part of what makes parabens so scary, is that you may not even know you’re applying these hormone disruptors every day… under the ingredient “Fragrance/Parfum” companies our allowed to avoid disclosing the ingredients they use as it’s considered a trade secret.
 Parabens have weak estrogen-like properties, a hormone known to cause breast cells (both normal and cancerous) to grow and divide.
-Certain conditions that increase the presence of estrogen (like not having children, late menopause, obesity, etc.) have been linked to an increased risk of breast cancer .
-Part of what makes Parabens so scary, is that you may not even know you’re applying these hormone disruptors every day… under the ingredient “Fragrance/Parfum” companies are allowed to avoid disclosing the ingredients they use as under the guise of a "trade secret".
+Certain conditions that increase the presence of estrogen like not having children, late menopause, obesity, etc. have been linked to an increased risk of breast cancer .

 Beyond parabens, there has been lots of buzz around Aluminum with respect to it causing Alzheimer’s disease, and increasing the risk of cancer.
 Research has shown that Aluminum levels in the breasts of those diagnosed with breast cancer significantly higher than those without breast cancer .
 With respect to Alzheimer's Disease, from 1911 until today experimental evidence has repeatedly demonstrated that chronic Aluminum intoxication reproduces the hallmarks of Alzheimer’s disease .

-And this is just the tip of the iceberg.
-Not only is there much more research on the adverse health effects of Aluminum and Parabens, but as you move down the list of ingredients on a conventional deodorant, more and more red flags arise.
-To keep this blog short and sweet, we won’t dive in to every harmful ingredient out there like propylene glycol, phthalates, Triclosan…
+This is just the tip of the iceberg.
+As you move down the list of ingredients on a conventional deodorant, more and more red flags arise.
+To keep this short and sweet, we won’t dive in to every harmful ingredient out there like propylene glycol, phthalates, triclosan…

 Not sure what to do?
 Don’t stress, there is an easy fix!
 Switch to Frisk natural deodorant.
 Being one of the only natural deodorants with activated charcoal, magnesium, and added vitamin E, you can finally switch to natural deodorant without compromising on effectiveness.
-Visit us at www.friskdeodorant.com or shop now here.
+Visit us at www.friskdeodorant.com or shop now at https://www.friskdeodorant.com/products/frisk-n1 .